Ranking Structure

 9. Assist on any other tasks that may need done.

-11. Attend weekly division meeting.
+10. Attend the weekly division meeting.

 Captain